xmondo/chaos_functions/README.md

 # Usage

-The ChaosTrigPlot class contains the following chaotic functions:
+The ChaosTrigPlot class <i>fplot</i> function generates an array of values for the chaotic function of choice (uncommented).